 Work injury lawsuits differ from workers’ compensation as they may hold an employer liable for an employee’s workplace injury and can provide money for lost wages, medical expenses, pain and suffering.
 A work injury lawyer can help victims of workplace accidents cover costs of treatment, lost wages, and more.

-While there are federal and state regulations in place to help protect workers from injury or falling ill from being on the job, millions of Americans still face some kind of nonfatal work injury every year.
-Millions of workplace injuries occur each year, according to the U.S. Bureau of Labor Statistics, which found at least 892,270 have resulted in a worker needing to be out of work for some period of time in 2017.
+While there are federal and state regulations in place to help protect workers from injury or falling ill due to the work environment, millions of Americans still face some kind of nonfatal work injury every year.
+The U.S. Bureau of Labor Statistics found 892,270 workplace injuries that resulted in lost work hours for some period of time in 2017.

 Why People File Workplace Injury Lawsuits